 Packaging, Storage and Shelf Life

-As the professional and responsible agar agar food grade suppliers in China, Gino Biotech not only provides customized products, but also the flexible packaging solutions.
-We will help you boost your business and make you stand out from the competition by offering you the custom packaging.
+As a professional and responsible agar agar food grade supplier in China, Gino Biotech not only provides customized products but also flexible packaging solutions.
+We will help you boost your business and make you stand out from the competition by offering you custom packaging.

 PP Woven Bag

-Agar applications in the food industry are based on its special characteristics and the most important applications are the following.
+Agar applications in the food industry are based on their special characteristics and the most important applications are the following.

-In confectionery, to prepare jellies, marshmallows and candies or candy fillers.
+In confectionery, prepare jellies, marshmallows and candies or candy fillers.

 In marmalade production, agar is used as a thickening and gelling agent.

-In bakery, agar is used to cover cakes, in icing doughnuts, and when it is applied to chocolate it allows a good adherence to the base without cracking.
-In general agar is utilized to prevent dehydration of these confectionery products.
+In bakeries, agar is used to cover cakes, in icing doughnuts, and when it is applied to chocolate it allows a good adherence to the base without cracking.
+In general, agar is utilized to prevent dehydration of these confectionery products.

 Agar is also important in fruit jelly preparations.
 When compared with pectin, agar has the advantage of not needing high sugar concentrations to form a gel.

-Its application in yoghurt is also very important especially when consumers started to require less acid products and, therefore, casein cannot contribute to the maintenance of the product consistency, as it previously did.
+Its application in yoghurt is also very important especially when consumers started to require fewer acid products and, therefore, casein cannot contribute to the maintenance of product consistency, as it previously did.

-In smaller quantities, agar is used to increase the viscosity of some alcoholic liquers.
+In smaller quantities, agar is used to increase the viscosity of some alcoholic liquors.